Calslock/overwatch-endorsements/README.md

 # license
 HTML, CSS and JS files are provided on MIT License.
 All images and logos are property of Blizzard Entertainment, Inc. Overwatch™, Overwatch logo and BattleTag™ are registered trademarks and property of Blizzard Entertainment, Inc.

 Meaning - I took images from press kit, and avatars and fonts are parsed directly from their site.
 But with the code do whatever you want.
-You don't have to, but I'd be nice, I you'd just give credit :).